Anti Bullying Statement

 Across the school, we have dfferent systems and process to support the 5 Step Rule.

-How we promote good vales
+How we promote good values:

 • School Aims and Values – Rainbow Values